open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/deployment/security/basic-auth/index.md

 This works for SMTP-enabled servers, Login Password for these are generated randomly and sent to the mail `adminName`@`principalDomain`.

-If SMTP is not enabled for OpenMetadata, please use the below method to create admin users: `[admin1:password1,admin2:password2,admin3:password3]`
+If SMTP is not enabled for OpenMetadata, please use the method below to create admin users: `[admin1, admin2, admin3]`.
+The default password for all admin users will be admin.

-This allows to bootstrap the server with given password, later on can be changed by specific users by visiting profile page.
+After logging into the OpenMetadata UI, admin users can change their default password by navigating to `Settings > Members > Admins`.

 {%/note%}